-Now, try being a single mother in recovery from addiction, and this can be one of life’s greatest challenges.
-There is hope for moms looking to rock recovery and motherhood.
+Now, try being a single mother in recovery from substance abuse, and this can be one of life’s greatest challenges.
+But don’t worry: there is hope for moms looking to rock their recovery journey and motherhood.

 Nobody does recovery, or motherhood, alone.
 Those who succeed in doing these things have not done it without mistakes.